weaveworks/weave-policy-validator/docs/demo/end-to-end-demo.md

 Install the [Policy Agent](https://github.com/weaveworks/policy-agent/blob/dev/docs/getting-started.md) and make sure to install the policies in your cluster.

-Copy the [policies](https://github.com/weaveworks/policy-agent/tree/master/policies) to the root of the repository (for commit time validation)
+Copy the [policies](https://github.com/weaveworks/policy-agent/tree/master/policies) to the root of the repository to be used by the commit time validation.

-Copy the Weave Policy Validator [Github Action](./weave-policy-validator-gh-action.yml) to the root of repository under (`.github/workflows/weave-policy-validator-gh-action.yml`)
+Copy the Weave Policy Validator [Github Action](./weave-policy-validator-gh-action.yml) to your repository under the workflows ex: `.github/workflows/weave-policy-validator-gh-action.yml`

 Allow creating PRs permission for Github actions from the repository settings